krl/documentation/Add-on Documentation/Data Storage/MySQLd.md

 ## Replication and Failover

-All instances are master-slave replicated across two different availability zones.
-In case of a failure of the master, an automatic failover to the slave will trigger to restore availability.
-This failover process takes usually between 3 and 10 minutes.
+All instances replicated in multiple zones.
+In the unlikely event of a zone outage, instances fail over to another, available, zone automatically.
+Failover is designed to be transparent to your applications, so that after failover, an instance has the same instance name, IP address, and firewall rules.
+During the failover there will typically be a few seconds downtime as the instance starts up in a new zone.

 ## Database Credentials